bsmith89/resume/resume.md

 ## Grants and Fellowships ##

+-   [2022-2023] Contributed to the writing of a Helmsley Charitable Trust grant that was funded for \$245,905.
+    Principal Investigators: Drs.
+Dirk Haller, Tobias Schwerd, Katherine Pollard

 -   [2021-2022] Computational Innovation Post-doctoral Fellowship
     for my proposal, "Strain-resolved microbiome-wide association studies for the discovery of hidden, microbial drivers of disease", funded for \$75,000